ogorton/ogorton.github.io/index.md

       nuclei
     - Developing and applying robust statistical inference tools to bolster LLNL nuclear data libraries
+    - Initial analysis of charged-particle reactions as a mix diagnostic for high-yield inertial-confinement fusion implosions
+    - Investigating feasibility of measuring second-order reactions in future HED facilities
 - [Weapon Physics and Design ACT Scholar](https://www.llnl.gov/news/labs-act-awards-focus-collaborative-university-research), 2022 -- 2024\
 Nuclear Data and Theory Group, LLNL\
 New predictive capability for reaction and decay properties of fission